How to Meditate

 Another excellent collection is Audio Dharma, the online home of the Insight Meditation Center (IMC) in Redwood City, California.
 Gil Fronsdal and Andrea Fella are the guiding teachers at IMC, though the site features recordings from many guest teachers as well.
 You can also subscribe to the Audio Dharma podcast in iTunes.

 If you have a smart phone, Insight Timer offers a convenient way to time your meditation sessions.
-It features a world map that marks the locations of people currently using the app, a simple but powerful way to create a sense of community with other meditators around the globe.

 The following books are recommended for new meditators as well as for anyone who wants to review the fundamentals: